 The chart compares the presence of active learning characteristics as displayed by the control and test groups, as per the earlier methodology.
 The control group exposed to text only is shown in yellow.
 The test group exposed to images appears in blue.
 The pattern is again clear and the differences substantial, reflecting a similar asymmetry in results to that concerning engagement.

 Testing MML theories for engagement by introducing apposite images into lectures had confirmed the value of images in generating engagement.
 An unexpected outcome in those initial tests led to further testing of the MML method for the presence of active learning processes, where predictions were exceeded substantially.
-Although the number of participants has been fairly low, ranging between 15-60 students, the results have been consistent across the board and may serve as pilot study data to substantiate a bid for larger scale finding such as a National Teaching Fellowship Scheme.
+Although the number of participants has been fairly low, ranging between 15-60 students, the results have been consistent across the board and served as the basis for a successful bid for a Senior Fellowship with the Higher Education Academy.
 But more than this, they affirm other ways of teaching that are easy to achieve and which can turn lectures from places of passive boredom and disengagement into spaces of curiosity, inquiry and engagement.

 This Blog post was written by Dr David Roberts, Senior Lecturer of International Relations and member of the International Business, Strategy and Innovation group at the SBE.